Ubiquitin: Polyubiquitin chains

 Lysine 63-linked chains are not associated with proteasomal degradation of the substrate protein.
 Instead, they allow the coordination of other processes such as endocytic trafficking, inflammation, translation, and DNA repair.
 In cells, lysine 63-linked chains are bound by the ESCRT-0 complex, which prevents their binding to the proteasome.
 This complex contains two proteins, Hrs and STAM1, that contain a UIM, which allows it to bind to lysine 63-linked chains.

 Methionine 1-linked (or linear) polyubiquitin chains are another type of non-degradative ubiquitin chains.
 In this case, ubiquitin is linked in a head-to-tail manner, meaning that the C-terminus of the last ubiquitin molecule binds directly to the N-terminus of the next one.
 Although initially believed to target proteins for proteasomal degradation, linear ubiquitin later proved to be indispensable for NF-kB signaling.
 Currently, there is only one known E3 ubiquitin ligase generating M1-linked polyubiquitin chains - linear ubiquitin chain assembly complex (LUBAC).

 Less is understood about atypical (non-lysine 48-linked) ubiquitin chains but research is starting to suggest roles for these chains.
-There is evidence to suggest that atypical chains linked by lysine 6, 11, 27, 29 and methionine 1 can induce proteasomal degradation.
+There is evidence that atypical chains linked by lysine 6, 11, 27, 29 and methionine 1 can induce proteasomal degradation.

 Branched ubiquitin chains containing multiple linkage types can be formed.
 The function of these chains is unknown.